 Peter A. Clark, S.J.

-Professor and Director of Institute of Catholic Bioethics
+Professor and Director of Institute of Clinical Bioethics

 Areas Taught: Latin American Studies, Religious Studies, Theology

 Expertise: Catholic Bioethics, End-of-Life Issues, Health Care Management and Religion, Health Care Reform

 Merging Medicine and Morality